-7 nutrients that should be part of a toddler’s diet for healthy growth
+7 Nutrients that should be part of Kids’ Diet for Healthy Growth

 Carbohydrates are well-known for providing energy to the body.
 Now, since a child’s nutritional requirements are more than an adult’s, and his basal metabolic rate is higher too, he will require more energy.
 So, including ample and complex carbohydrates in his diet is essential.
 These nutrients also have a protein-sparing function, which makes proteins freely available for your kid’s growth and development.
 Some good sources of carbohydrates for toddlers are whole wheat, brown rice, semolina, rice flakes, and roots and tubers like potatoes and yams.